Paul Brandon Barringer: Career

 Barringer was professor of therapeutics and pharmacology at UVA from 1903 to 1907, when he accepted the presidency at Virginia Agricultural and Mechanical College and Polytechnic Institute (V.P.I., now Virginia Tech) at age 50.

 During Barringer's administration at V.P.I., entrance requirements were increased; a Farmer's Winter Course was established; summer school was expanded; and Agricultural Hall (now known as Price Hall) was completed.
-Barringer's tenure as president was marred by disagreements with faculty and alumni as well as the Governor of Virginia over the direction of the university.
-Barringer, a gentleman farmer, was determined to develop the agricultural facet of the College until it achieved parity with the engineering component, which angered some faculty members and alumni who believed the institution needed to emphasize training for the emerging industrial society.
+Barringer's tenure as president was marred by disagreements with faculty and alumni as well as the Governor of Virginia over the direction of V.P.I.
+Barringer, a gentleman farmer, was determined to develop the agricultural facet of the college until it achieved parity with the engineering component, which angered some faculty members and alumni who believed the institution needed to emphasize training for the emerging industrial society.

 In 1909, the Chairman of the Alumni Association Welfare Committee, Lawrence Priddy, tried unsuccessfully to have Barringer ousted by the Board of Visitors.
 The Board ordered an investigation.
 A public hearing was held 25 March 1910, during which Priddy's charges were dismissed as "unwarranted" and "inaccurate."

 However, this was not the end of Barringer's troubles at V.P.I.
 In the fall of 1911, the Board called for another investigation when a former Commandant of the Corps of Cadets accused Barringer of "countenancing immorality" on campus.
 An investigation concluded that the charges were "without foundation."

 Having survived those troubles, Barringer ran afoul of the Governor, William Hodges Mann, who wanted V.P.I to become involved in agricultural extension work, to be sponsored by the federal government, which was trying to encourage modern agricultural practices.
 Barringer disagreed, so Mann said he would appoint a Board of Visitors that was opposed to Barringer if the president did not resign.
 On 10 June 1912, Barringer tendered his resignation; the Board asked him to continue in office for another year until a new president could be selected.
 A year after Barringer's departure from V.P.I., the Smith–Lever Act of 1914 established a system of cooperative extension services, connected to the land-grant universities authorized by Congress.

 After leaving V.P.I., Barringer returned to Charlottesville and practiced medicine.
 He had a few years of government service during World War I, when he supervised public health measures in American coal mining areas.
 Efforts to increase production as part of the war effort resulted in related interest in improving public health at those sites.

-Barringer died in Charlottesville on Jan.
-9, 1941, at age 83.
+Barringer died in Charlottesville on January 9, 1941, at age 83.
 He is buried in the University of Virginia Cemetery.